-To: Members of the Baldwin County Board of Education, Superintendent and Chief School Financial Officer
+Members of the Baldwin County Board of Education, Superintendent and Chief School Financial Officer Bay Minette, Alabama

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Baldwin County Board of Education's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Baldwin County Board of Education's major federal program for the year ended September 30, 2016.
-The Baldwin County Board of Education's major federal program is identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Baldwin County Board of Education's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Baldwin County Board of Education's major federal programs for the year ended September 30, 2017.
+The Baldwin County Board of Education's major federal programs are identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.